erindepree/fake_job_ads/README.md

 As I get closer to applying for jobs, I am getting more and more fake jobs via messages, so I wondered how many job ads are fake?
 And can I train a classification model to determine how likely a job ad is to for a fake job.

-If you are interested in exploring my model with job ads that you've found, please visit my streamlit app LINK HERE.
+If you are interested in exploring my model with job ads that you've found, please visit [my streamlit app](https://is-this-job-ad-fake.streamlit.app/) to test my model for yourself!

 ## Data Source, Cleaning, and Feature Extraction